UBC-MDS/DSCI522-2425-group31_age-group-prediction/README.md

 <img src="img/jupyter-container-web-app-launch-url.png" width=400>

 3. To run the analysis,
-open a terminal and run the following commands:
+open a terminal in the jupyterlab and run the following commands:

 ```
 python scripts/01_download_data.py \